 Students are required to complete the nurse assistant program, be certified, and be in good standing before they will be considered for admission to the ADN nursing program.
-Applicants must demonstrate placement on the Nurse Aide Registry within the past two years, or show evidence of working at least part-time during the past two years as a paid nurse aide.
+Applicants must demonstrate placement on the Nurse Aide Registry within the past two years, or show evidence of working at least part-time during the past two years as a paid nurse aide at a state-approved agency.